git-pasindu/movieapps/README.md

 ## Features
 - Search for movies by title.
 - Display movie details such as title, release year, plot, and poster image.
-- Click on a movie card to view more details.
 - Responsive design for optimal viewing on various devices.